What Is The Cincinnati Streetcar?

 Running up to 18 hours a day and 365 days a year, the streetcar will be a vital complement to the city's existing Metro and other transportation systems.

 The vision remains to create a streetcar system that spurs development and is part of a larger multimodal transportation system that links areas outside the downtown core and throughout the region.
-The streetcar system is envisioned to go from the River to the Zoo, University, and hospital area in Uptown.
-Read More
+Learn More

-In cities across the country, from Atlanta to Seattle, streetcar systems have brought in numerous new businesses along the routes because owners can count on a steady stream of customers to pass by each day.
+Across the nation, streetcar systems have brought in numerous new businesses along the routes because owners can count on a steady stream of customers to pass by each day.
 Buses and other transportation-oriented investments don't have a proven record of attracting such an influx of business.
-Read More
+Learn More

 Progress & Updates

 For rail deliveries, Race Street will be closed for several hours on Tuesday, March 11, 2014.

 Did you know March 2-8, 2014 is National Women in Construction Week?